stepanataccolade/docsv2/sources/ht_using_bitbucket_server.md

 3. Sync subscriptions
 4. Running CI

-To set this up, follow the steps mentioned [here](int_scm.md#bitbucket-server) to add Bitbucket Server as an Account Integration and sync your Subscriptions.
+To set this up, follow the steps mentioned here **UpdateLink** to add Bitbucket Server as an Account Integration and sync your Subscriptions.
 Once complete, you can enable a project/repository and setup a `shippable.yml` file to get your builds running.

 ---